notaigbe/jagabans-app/docs/SQUARE_INTEGRATION.md

 The app integrates Square Checkout for secure payment processing.
 Square handles all payment data, ensuring PCI-DSS compliance and bank-level encryption.

+**✅ IMPORTANT: All Square API calls are made from the backend (Supabase Edge Functions), NOT from the frontend.
+This ensures your API keys remain secure.**

 ## Features

 - **Secure Payment Processing**: All payment data is handled by Square's secure infrastructure
+- **Backend-Only API Calls**: Square API credentials never exposed to the frontend
 - **Multiple Payment Options**:
   - Saved card payments (using tokenized cards)
   - Web checkout (redirect to Square's hosted checkout page)
 - **Payment Tracking**: All transactions are stored in the database for record-keeping
 - **Receipt Generation**: Square provides receipt URLs for each transaction
 - **Sandbox Testing**: Test payments in sandbox mode before going live
+- **Comprehensive Logging**: Detailed logs for debugging authentication and payment issues

+## Architecture

+### Backend (Supabase Edge Functions)

+The app uses two Edge Functions to handle Square payments:

+1. **`create-square-checkout`**: Creates a Square payment link for web-based checkout
+2. **`process-square-payment`**: Processes payments using Square's Payments API

+Both functions:
+- Run on Supabase's secure backend infrastructure
+- Verify user authentication before processing
+- Store payment records in the database
+- Never expose Square API credentials to the frontend

+### Frontend (React Native App)

+The frontend (`app/checkout.tsx`):
+- Collects order and delivery information
+- Authenticates the user with Supabase
+- Calls the Edge Functions with the user's auth token
+- Displays payment results to the user

 ## Setup Instructions